ShaktiShrey-01/RESQ/README.md

 Caching: Hosted on Redis Cloud
 👨‍💻 Author
 Developed by Shakti Shrey
-GitHub: @yourusername
-LinkedIn: Your LinkedIn Profile
-Portfolio: Your Portfolio Link
 ⭐ Support
 If you like this project, please consider giving it a ⭐ on GitHub!
 RESQ — Help is closer than you think.

-Save the above content as **`README.md`** (or `remade.md` if that is specifically the filename you want).